 Faculty should submit Early Alerts through Campus Connect throughout each semester for the students in their classes by going to Campus Connect -> Faculty Menu -> Administrative Menu -> Alert Referral.

-Staff, Resident Assistants, and other students can submit Early Alerts to the Office of Early Intervention Services by using the early alert form.
 If you know of a struggling student, a student that is missing a lot of class, or have noticed troubling behaviors in a student please let us know by submitting an Early Alert to the Department of Early Intervention Services.